 In this sense, customers might jump off your site in the future if you do not deal with the leading shop system.
 You can find more information about the opportunities of WooCommerce for freelancers and agencies in the following articles:

-- WooCommerce for Freelancers & Agencies: Is it Worth it for Us?
+- WooCommerce for Freelancers & Agencies: Is it Worthwhile for Us?

 - WooCommerce: The Advantages & Disadvantages of the Popular Shop Plugin